 Do they make me feel comfortable, motivated, and confident about my abilities to learn violin?

 Are they actively engaged and invested in my learning?

 Are they able to teach me the genres I want to play and techniques I want to learn?

-If your practice time is limited, if you don’t live near a violin school, or if you can't find a teacher in your area who meets the above criteria, sign up for online violin lessons with a Trala teacher.
+If your practice time is limited, if you don’t live near a music school, or if you can't find a the right teacher in your area who meets the above criteria, sign up for online violin lessons with a Trala teacher.
 Download Trala from the App Store or Google Play to get matched with the best private lesson teacher for your unique needs and interests.
 When you're a beginner, the right music teacher can help you navigate important milestones like finding the best violin and shoulder rest (hint: don't order your violin from Amazon), setting achievable goals, and building a strong practice routine.

 Looking for inspiration?
 Read up on other violin students who began their musical journey later in life.
 Remember, you’re in good company!
 Every great violinist was once a beginner, and right now thousands of people around the world are learning violin for the very first time.